NREL/HPC/docs/Documentation/Applications/starccm.md

 Note that you must give the full path of your input file in the script.

-By default, STAR-CCM+ uses open-MPI; However, the performance of open-MPI on Kestrel is poor wheen running on multiple nodes.
-Intel-MPI and cray-MPI are recommended for STAR-CCM+ on Kestrel, while Cray-MPI is expected to have a better performance than Intel-MPI.
+By default, STAR-CCM+ uses OpenMPI.
+However, the performance of OpenMPI on Kestrel is poor when running on multiple nodes.
+Intel MPI and Cray MPI are recommended for STAR-CCM+ on Kestrel.
+Cray MPI is expected to have a better performance than Intel MPI.

 ### Running STAR-CCM+ with Intel-MPI